elastic/integrations/packages/php_fpm/docs/README.md

 1. Stop the data stream by going to `Integrations -> PHP-FPM -> Integration policies` open the configuration of PHP-FPM and disable the `Collect PHP-FPM metrics` toggle to reindex metrics data stream and save the integration.

-2. Perform the following steps in the Dev tools
+2. Copy data into the temporary index and delete the existing data stream and index template by performing the following steps in the Dev tools.

 ```
 POST _reindex